 MY ADVICE FOR FIRST-TIME ENTREPRENEURS – @Garyvee

 Obviously, there are going to be issues along the way.
 But it’s the perseverance that makes people a successful entrepreneur.
 Whether it be money issues, production, staff, finance, you have to think of ways to pull through it in order to be up there with some of the best.
-Most people don’t realise, but the issues it can cause in your personal life are huge.
+Most people don’t realize, but the issues it can cause in your personal life are huge.
 If you have a partner, or even friends or family, it can create a lot of tension between you all.
 The stress and worries you’re having in your business life, often boil over into your personal one.
 It’s so important that you find a way to rely on the outside world to pick you up, rather than make it worse.
 Make sure you’re making quality time for them so that your business doesn’t take over your life for good.
 Whatever issues you face, they’ll be help at hand if you look for it.
 Never feel alone, whether it’s finances or staff, find someone who can pull you through, and make your business 10 times more successful.